fwup-home/fwup/README.md

   6. Human and machine readable progress.

-  7. Automatic detection of MMC and SDCards.
-This option queries the user before writing anything by default to avoid accidental overwrites.
+  7. Initialize or update SDCards on your development system whether you're running Linux or OSX.
+MMC and SDCards are automatically detected and unmounted.
+No need to scan logs or manually unmount.

   8. Firmware archive digital signature creation and verification (BETA!!)